bparanj/crystal/electronics/experiments/queue/optocoupler-experiment.md

 4. Protection from high voltage spikes and ground loops
 5. Digital communication between circuits with different ground references

-The main advantages that make them popular are:
+The advantages that make them popular are:

 - Complete electrical isolation between input and output
 - Protection against voltage spikes and surges